 General Educational Development (GED) Details

-You will get your results for the Science, Social Studies, and Mathematical Reasoning tests immediately.
-Results for the Reasoning through Language Arts test may not be available for several hours.
+You will be notified via email when your test results are available.
 Share your test results with WITC instructors so they can better assist you in achieving your goals.

 You may expand your options by choosing a High School Equivalency Diploma (HSED), a second credential offered by the state of Wisconsin.